-(1) These amounts reflect the full grant date fair value of all stock awards granted during fiscal 2020, computed in accordance with FASB ASC Topic 718.
-As of January 2, 2021, none of our non-employee directors held outstanding option awards.
-As of January 2, 2021, each of our non-employee directors held 2,035 outstanding restricted shares of common stock.
+(1) These amounts reflect the full grant date fair value of all stock awards granted during fiscal 2021, computed in accordance with FASB ASC Topic 718.
+As of January 1, 2022, none of our non-employee directors held outstanding option awards.
+As of January 1, 2022, each of our non-employee directors other than Mr. Crandall and Ms. Walker-Lee held 1,017 outstanding restricted shares of common stock, and Mr. Crandall and Ms. Walker-Lee held 441 outstanding restricted shares of common stock.